engmohamadsamer-netizen/ai-customer-support-agent/README.md

 index.html
 ```

-Submit a customer request and watch the workflow execute automatically.
+Submit a customer request from the HTML form and watch the entire automation execute in real time.

 ---